Last Updated on 3rd October 2020 by Sarah and Justin

 Here is my list of tips for anyone planning a Disney trip.
 Or for those wheelchair users out there that have doubts and are nervous.
 Go do it!

-Disneyland Paris tips for wheelchair users
+Disneyland Paris wheelchair travel tips

 My first tip would be to download the Disneyland Paris app.
 It is full of useful information.
 I used it before the holiday to check out which rides are accessible, to get updates on refurbishments and just have a little browse of the parks really.
 I can be a bit of a child when the excitement is nearing!